How to train your ears to hear better

 What are the benefits of auditory training?

-Now, you might think the benefits of training your ears are pretty self-explanatory.
-You can
+We've told you how to train your ears to hear better, but what are the benfits?
+You might think the benefits of training your ears are pretty self-explanatory.
+You can hear better, right?

 Well, yes.
 But there are also a whole wealth of other benefits to training your ears to hear better.
 These include:

 Increased cognitive function - even mild hearing loss doubles your risk of developing dementia;